samp5/ha141/README.md

 - Sets the length of time for which a neuron will not acknowledge messages after firing

-- Becuase some frequently accesses configuration variables are copied and stored as `Neuron` data members,  the default argument `update` calls the approapriate mutators and updates these values.
+- Because some frequently accesses configuration variables are copied and stored as `Neuron` data members,  the default argument `update` calls the appropriate mutators and updates these values.
 If for some reason you do not want the values to be immediately updated, `False` can be specified

 - Accessor: `pySNN.getRefractoryDuration()`